paulo-techie/Old-Apple-Homepage/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse for the learning opportunity ane experience.

 ## 📝 License